"This recipe for Corned Beef Hash could also be made using left-over roast beef. It's all about the ratio of beef to potato".

 - Heat the oil and butter together in a large skillet over medium heat.
 Add the hash and stir; then spread out across the bottom of the pan and allow to cook until a nice crust has formed; turn and stir, spread out and allow to cook again until a nice crust has formed.
 This will take 20 to 30 minutes; do not cook on too high of a heat, allow to brown slowly.

-- f you are a traditionalist and like an egg with your hash, you can either poach one or fry one and put it on top when serving, or make an indentation into the hash when it’s almost finished, crack your egg into the dent, cover the pan and let it cook.
+- Optional EggIf you would like an egg with your hash, you can either poach one or fry one and put it on top when serving, or make an indentation into the hash when it’s almost finished, crack your egg into the dent, cover the pan and let it cook.

 Brian Austin